nektro/andesite/README.md

 Once you have finished the app creation process and obtained the Client ID and Client Secret, create a folder in the root of the directory you will be serving with the name `.andesite`.
 If your file manager does not allow you to do this at first, you can open a command prompt/terminal and run `mkdir .andesite`.

-In the `.andesite` folder make a `config.json` file and put the following data inside, replacing `AUTH` with whichever Identity Provider you chose, one of (`discord`, `reddit`).
-And `CLIENT_ID` and `CLIENT_SECRET` with their respective values.
+In the `.andesite` folder make a `config.json` file and put the following data inside, replacing `AUTH` with whichever Identity Provider you chose, such as `discord`, `reddit`, etc. And `CLIENT_ID` and `CLIENT_SECRET` with their respective values.
 Do not worry, this folder will remain entirely private, even to users with full access.

 ```json
 {